compGeom-s23/compGeom-s23.github.io/Projects/P3-mondrian.md

-Your code will be evaluated on the correctness of the algorithm, on the visuals of the image, and on the structure and quality of your code.
+Your code will be evaluated on the correctness of the algorithm, on the visual appeal of the image, and on the structure and quality of your code.

 ### Start early,  program well and enjoy the proces!